jRimbault/Gallery/README.md

 Simply display galleries of pictures.
+An exercise in overthinking.
+The first version of this was 50 lines of code and worked perfectly.

 ## Install